mobify/mobifyjs/docs/konf-reference.md

 `config.path`: A string representing the path from where the mobify.js file was loaded

-`config.started`: An internal flag used to record whether the page has been transformed
+`config.started`: An internal flag used to record whether the page has been adapted

 `config.tagVersion`: Version of the Mobify tag used on this site